Feedback can be helpful and sometimes life-changing. Of course, responding to positive feedback is easier, but we sometimes get negative feedback.

 #6 Thank you for the nice feedback.
 As a teacher, I receive much more negative feedback than positive.
 It’s the wonderful notes like yours that help keep me going and showing up for class each day.

 #7 You are a wonderful friend!
 Thank you for being willing to share feedback whenever you ask.
 I know I can trust you to tell me the truth, even if it’s not what I want to hear.
 Your honesty has helped me improve in my areas [in the note, provide specific details] during the past years.

 #9 Thanks for the feedback regarding how I can improve [what you needed to improve].
-The thirty-day reading plan you put together for me should help me stay focused and learn more about [topic].
+The thirty-day reading plan you put together should help me stay focused and learn more about [topic].
 Let’s plan to meet again next month.

 These sample messages could be written when responding to positive feedback from your boss, a coworker, employees, or someone else.

 #1 Thank you for your positive feedback during my review.
 Hearing what you had to say about my job performance felt great.
 I am looking forward to another wonderful year at [Company Name].

 #2 Thank you for taking the time to leave such good feedback throughout my year-end evaluation.
 It was fantastic to hear what you had to say about my work on the big projects.
 I’m excited for another fantastic year to work together.
 We have the best team!

 #3 I was excited and grateful to read all the positive reviews from my teammates during my first quarterly review.
 Your efforts to collect them are much appreciated.
 I am proud to be part of this team, and I will continue to build my skills as I learn from others.